PVermeer/dexie-addon-suite-monorepo/packages/dexie-addon-suite/README.md

 - Provide `secretKey` to enable encryption. (*see below and dexie-encrypted-addon on how to use*)
 - Provide `immutable: false` to disable immutability. (*not recommended in combination with encryption*)
 - Provide `class: false` to disable class mapping. (*class constructor and serializer will not be called anymore*)
+- Provide `booleanNullIndex: true` to disable indexing of boolean and null values. (*null and boolean values will be mapped to binary (`BufferArray`) so indexedDB can index these*)

 Rxjs and Populate are mandatory, could not (yet) figure out conditional typings for these.